vshn/puppet-incron/README.md

 ## Description

 This module is an interface for incron jobs with the main idea to be tidy.
-That means that any jobs that are not managed should not exist.
-Once you switch all incron jobs to this module, simply removing the definition is sufficient without worrying about setting
+That means that any jobs that are not managed should not exist on the host.

-`ensure => disable` and waiting for changes to propagate.
+Once you `include incron`, simply removing an `incron::job` from your manifests is sufficient for it to be cleaned up on your next agent run.
+No need to `ensure => absent` anymore.
+Enjoy!

 ## Setup